leaningtech/labs/sites/browserpod/src/content/docs/14-reference/00-BrowserPod/00-boot.md

 - **apiKey (`string`)** - The API key to use.
 - **nodeVersion (`string`, _optional_)** - The version of Node.js to use.
 Currently only "22" is allowed.
-- **storageKey (`string`, _optional_)** - An arbitrary string identifying the pod's persistent storage. _When omitted, the pod is **ephemeral**_: it boots a fresh disk each time and nothing is saved between sessions. _When provided, the filesystem persists_.
-Rebooting with the same key resumes the same disk.
+- **storageKey (`string`, _optional_)** - Identifies the pod's persistent storage.
+  - _Omitted_ → ephemeral: fresh disk each boot, nothing is saved between sessions.
+  - _Provided_ → persistent: the same key resumes the same disk, a different key starts a separate one.
 - **userImage (`string`, _optional_)** - A URL pointing to a custom ext2 filesystem image that will be mounted directly on the `/home` directory of the pod's filesystem.

 ## Returns